rawmind0/service-catalog/infra-templates/infoblox/2/README.md

 - `env` by environment var.

-  Infoblox password is provided at `Infoblox password | secret` field.
+  Infoblox password is provided at `Infoblox password | secret name` field.
 This generates an enviroment variable inside container, `INFOBLOX_PASSWORD`, that contains the password in CLEAR.

 - `secret` by rancher secret.

   Infoblox password is provided by a Rancher Secret to secure it.
-Secret name is provided at `Infoblox password | secret` field.
+Secret name is provided at `Infoblox password | secret name` field.

   Previous steps are required to use rancher secrets:
   1. Deploy Rancher Secrets service from library catalog, before deploying this  stack.
   2. Create a rancher secret with your infoblox password.
 From ui, `Infrastructure -> Secrets`.
-  3. Deploy this stack, setting `Infoblox password type` enum to `secret`  and setting `Infoblox password | secret` field to previously created secret name.
+  3. Deploy this stack, setting `Infoblox password type` enum to `secret`  and setting `Infoblox password | secret name` field to previously created secret name.

 ##### Supported host labels